jmmv-forestry/website/_posts/2015-12-10-introducing-markdown2social.md

 title:  Introducing Markdown2Social
 date:   2015-12-10 10:00:00
 categories: software

+excerpt: Markdown2Social is a new open-source tool, originally written at Google for Google-internal posts, that converts Markdown documents to Google+ posts.
 ---

 During the course of this year, I have experimented with writing internal